There's always been a bit of confusion about choosing which NFC logo or NFC icon. So let's help clear things up.

 There is, however, a little confusion on how the licence for using this icon might apply when used on physical items such as packaging or products.
 We'd be happy to hear from any trademark professionals so we can post some clearer advice here.

-Recently, and partly because of the feedback raised from the original logo, regarding the lack of awareness, the NFC Forum modified the logo to include the letters 'NFC'.
+Recently, and partly because of the feedback raised from the original logo, regarding the lack of awareness, the NFC Forum modified the original N-Mark logo (keep up!) to include the letters 'NFC'.
 The latest N-Mark logo therefore can be used either with or with the NFC letters.

-While this author doesn't want to upset the CEO, we would suggest that using a three bracket NFC icon is likely to be your best choice at this stage.
+Until the release of the new Wayfinding Mark from the NFC Forum, Seritag would have suggested that using a three bracket NFC icon was likely to be the best choice.
 It's simple, effective and, partly because of the four bracket variant used for contactless payments, is started to be widely recognised.
+However, we like the new Wayfinding Mark and while we don't think it's perfect, as a new NFC icon for everyone to try and get behind, it's a strong contender.

-Seritag still don't believe (and haven't since Phil Coote designed the 'Seritag NFC Logo') that the NFC Forum logo is going to be widely adopted.
-It is being widely used and plenty of companies - particularly electronics companies - are adopting it.
+Seritag still don't believe (and haven't since Phil Coote designed the 'Seritag NFC Logo') that the original NFC Forum logo is going to be widely adopted.
+It is being widely used and plenty of companies - particularly electronics companies - have adopted it.
 However, it's not generally liked as a logo and the similarity, in our opinion, with the Nespresso logo is too strong.
+With the release of the new Wayfinding Mark, it's almost certain that the original NFC Forum N-Mark is now dead.

 One thing is still very important.
 Include the letters NFC if you can and the more info you provide (scan here, place your NFC enabled phone here, image of a phone, etc) will substantially increase scan rates.